romilly/s2ag-corpus/README.md

 It is a personal project, and it has no official connection with the Allen Institute for AI.

-The data that it downloads is subject to the [Semantic Scholar Academic Graph Licence]()
+The data that it downloads is subject to the Semantic Scholar Academic Graph Licence.

+The first iteration is almost complete, but the documentation needs more work.

+For now, if you're interested, examine the code but don't attempt to create and populate a database unless you love to experiment and are willing to redo work if things change!

-The code is under active development, and the APi may change.
+The code is under active development, and the API may change.
-The current version supports downloading and inserting complete datasets.

 Future releases will support updating the database from the diffs created by the Semantic Scholar API.